sourcegraph/handbook/content/product-engineering/engineering/enablement/delivery/onboarding.md

 # Delivery Engineer Oboarding

-Welcome to the distribution team!
+Welcome to the Delivery team!
 This document will guide you through delivery-specific onboarding tasks to make your start here at Sourcegraph as smooth as it can be.
 Make sure you've read and completed the [general engineering onboarding guide](../../onboarding/index.md).

 ## Delivery Onboarding Checklist